hsf-training/hsf-training-cicd/setup.md

 ---
 > ## Prerequisites
 >
-> Most of the prerequisites should have been covered if you did the
-> pre-workshop material.
->
 > At a bare minimum:
 > - You should have git working on your laptop
 > - We assume that you already have a CERN account or access to a GitLab instance